samuelgardonis/lrc-damped-oscillations-analysis/README.md

-# Analytical Characterisation of Damped Oscillations and Parasitic Resistance in a Series LRC Circuit
+# Analytical Study of Damping and Parasitic Resistance in a Series LRC Circuit
+A quantitative experimental study of transient response in electrical oscillatory systems
 ## Objective
 To investigate the transient response of a series L–R–C circuit and determine the damping constant as a function of resistance, along with estimating the inductance and parasitic resistance of the inductor.